dhis2/dhis2-core/README.md

 For support and discussions visit the [community forum](https://community.dhis2.org/).

-For general info please visit the [project web page](https://www.dhis2.org/).
+For general info visit the [project web page](https://www.dhis2.org/).

-For software developer resources please visit the [developer portal](https://developers.dhis2.org/).
+For software developer resources visit the [developer portal](https://developers.dhis2.org/).

+To contribute to the software read the [contributor guidelines](https://developers.dhis2.org/docs/conceptual/contribute).

 The software is open source and released under the [BSD license](https://opensource.org/licenses/BSD-2-Clause).